edoardovivo/chessEvaluationML/README.md

 # chessEvaluationML
-A Machine Learning model to evaluate chess positions
+A Machine Learning model to evaluate chess positions.
+Test